telerik/reporting-docs/knowledge-base/add-header-printable-on-every-page-to-list.md

 	The new row is a header for your List.
 You may display aggregated values from the DataSource of the List like Totals, Averages, etc. This row cannot be displayed on every page.

-1. Add a Parent Group to the group defined by the just inserted row:
+1. Add a Parent Group to the Column group defined by the just inserted row:

 	* Select the List and go to the [Group Explorer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/group-explorer%})
 	* Right-click over the column group to open the Context Menu